javaee/metro-jax-ws/jaxws-ri/samples/catalog/Readme.txt

 catalog sample demonstrates the use of XML catalog, that can be used by the JAX-WS runtime.

-Notice that etc/jax-ws-catalog.xml is made added to the classpath, when the client is run.
+Notice that etc/jax-ws-catalog.xml is made available to the classpath, when the client is run.

 * etc - configuration files